volar-is/volaris/README.md

 - **Rust-Based Security**: Leveraging Rust’s safety and performance features.
 - **Modern Encryption Standards**: Uses the latest encryption algorithms to ensure data security.

+## Security

+Volaris uses modern cryptographic AEADs (XChaCha20-Poly1305 + AES-256-GCM),
+with audited backends to ensure the safety and integrity of your data.
+It's extremely easy to use Volaris before uploading your files to a cloud service, to ensure that no prying eyes can read them.

 ## Current Status

 Volaris is currently in development.
 We are working hard to bring you a secure and user-friendly encryption tool.
 Stay tuned for updates and releases.